mattmakai/fullstackpython.com/source/content/pages/11-misc/1104-change-log.markdown

 [source repository's commit log](https://github.com/makaimc/fullstackpython.github.com/commits/gh-pages) on GitHub.

 ## 2014
+### November
+* New monitoring and development environments resources.

 ### October
 * Added the first new page in awhile!
 All about [development environments](/development-environments.html).